IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

 7) `CamelFileLastModified` - by providing this header, `CamelMessageTimestamp` will be set additionally.

 Same rules as in File chapter for overriding and providing other headers apply here as well.

+### Mail

+All mail protocols are supported in Test Kit as well as their security variants.

+Its usage is quite straightforward, the content of an email is set as body of the `when-execute` phase, while `To`, `From`, `Subject`, etc. are defined as headers.

+Attachments are not supported.

 # Complete example